The strange death of Josh Maddux, the Boy in the Chimney

 Chuck Murphy’s Cabin where Josh Maddux’s corpse was discovered in August 2015

-In 2015, Chuck Murphy, 80, a builder from Colorado Springs, was demolishing his old wood cabin on Meadowlark Lane in a large area of land surrounded by tall pines.
+In 2015, Chuck Murphy, 80, a builder from Colorado Springs, was demolishing his old wood cabin on Meadowlark Lane, a large area surrounded by tall pines.

 Chuck had initially purchased the cabin in the 1950s.
 It was formerly the Homestead of Thunderhead Ranch on Rampart Range Road on Woodland Park’s north side.
 It was an infamous dining, drinking, and gambling complex owned by “Big Bert” Bergstrom in the 1930s-1950s.
 He had come to America from Sweden in 1912 and run the Thunderhead Inn as a dining and drinking establishment after the end of prohibition.
 He also used the ranch as an illegal gambling and prostitution den, and the FBI arrested him.
 In the subsequent trial, the jury found him not guilty.

 The cabin hadn’t been used for a decade and had fallen into disrepair.
-Chuck had decided to demolish the cabin to make way for property development, and in August 2015, demolition work started.
-Chuck’s brother had lived in the cabin until 2005, but since moving out, it had become a storage facility and rarely visited.
+Chuck decided to demolish it to make way for property development, and in August 2015, demolition work started.
+Chuck’s brother had lived in the cabin until 2005, but since moving out, it had become a storage facility and was rarely visited.

 Animals had been a problem, and there was a noticeable stench when Chuck came to the cabin on August 7.